Event Registration Page Examples That Convert

 Registration is meaningless if you cannot track where registrants came from.
 Every event page needs:

 - GA4 event tracking.
 Fire a conversion event when the form submits.
 Tag it with the event name and source for attribution.
+See Google's GA4 setup guide for implementation steps.

 - Meta Pixel.
 Install it even if you are not running Facebook Ads yet.
 The pixel collects visitor data you can use for retargeting campaigns later.

 - UTM parameters.
-Use UTM-tagged links in emails, social posts, and ads so GA4 shows exactly which channel drove each registration.
+Use UTM-tagged links in emails, social posts, and ads so GA4 shows which channel drove each registration.

 - Thank-you page.
 Redirect to a dedicated thank-you page after registration.
 This page is your conversion trigger for both GA4 and Meta Pixel.
 It also confirms the registration and sets expectations (confirmation email, calendar invite).